grommet/grommet/src/js/components/Meter/README.md

 **thickness**

-The size of the Meter.
+        The size of the Meter. 'full' with type="circle" creates a pie chart.
        Defaults to `medium`.

 ```
 xsmall